 2. Use lead scoring to filter prospects

-Lead scoring is a process of ranking leads to determine their sales-readiness.
+During the prospecting phase, Lead Scoring is a process of ranking leads to determine their sales-readiness.
 A popular lead scoring system is simply “hot,” “warm,” and “cold”.
 Each term denotes the quality and fit of the lead, and it gives a sales rep insight into the amount of time and attention the lead deserves.

 A few data points to consider: